cmusser/vpnd/README.md

 ## Requirements

-1. A BSD system.
-The primary focus is on {DragonFly,Free,Net}BSD
+1. A BSD or Linux system.
+Development is on {DragonFly,Free,Net}BSD, and Arch Linux.
 2. libsodium >= 1.0.7
 3. The `resolvconf` utility (only needed for HOST role)